 - Fresh Minced Garlic

-- Dry Ginger: Not to be confused with dried, candied ginger.
-You want the powdered spice.
+- Ground Ginger Powder: Not to be confused with dried, candied ginger.

 - Red Pepper Flakes